 On this day in 1984, the Motion Picture Association of America (MPAA), which oversees the voluntary rating system for movies, introduces a new rating, PG-13.

 Starting in 1990, every film given an R rating also received a short explanation as to whether it contained violence, drug use, nudity or hard language.
 This policy was later expanded to PG and PG-13 movies.
 Additionally, the X rating was changed to NC-17 (anyone 17 and under not admitted) because it was believed that “X” had come to connote pornography.
 Henry & June, which opened in U.S. theaters in October 1990, was the first film to be rated NC-17.
 According to the MPAA, the NC-17 rating “does not mean ‘obscene’ or ‘pornographic’ in the common or legal meaning of those words, and should not be construed as a negative judgment in any sense.
 The rating simply signals that the content is appropriate only for an adult audience.”
-All MPAA movie ratings are voted on by a Los Angeles-based ratings board whose members are all parents, from diverse backgrounds.
+All MPAA movie ratings are voted on by a Los Angeles-based ratings board.